Hugo Tetrode: Life

 Hugo Tetrode was a member of the rich, prominent Tetrode family.
 He was the oldest of the three children of Pieter Johan Conrad Tetrode, who served as director of De Nederlandsche Bank (the Dutch national bank) from 1919 to 1934.
 Tetrode was born in what was then Nieuwer-Amstel, at an address that is now part of Amsterdam; as a child he lived on two of Amsterdam's canals.
+He had a sister Helena Maria (1897–1982), and a younger brother, Pieter (1902–1973).

 Tetrode left for Germany in 1911 to study mathematics, physics and chemistry at the University of Leipzig, but returned to Amsterdam a year later.
 In 1912, at the age of 17, he published his first research paper in the German physics journal Annalen der Physik.
 He published a total of six scientific papers, all on topics of statistical physics and quantum mechanics.

-He led a withdrawn life; it is said that when Einstein and Ehrenfest tried to visit him in Amsterdam, Tetrode's maid sent them away: Meneer ontvangt geen gasten ("Sir is not receiving guests").
+He corresponded with Lorentz and Ehrenfest.
+His ill-health prevented him from contact with the community.
+He led a withdrawn life; it is said that when Einstein and Ehrenfest tried to visit him in Amsterdam, Tetrode's maid sent them away: Meneer ontvangt niet ("Sir is not receiving [guests].").
+As he neared the end of his life, he became increasingly reclusive, until only his sister would contact him.

 Tetrode died at the age of 35, unmarried, after contracting tuberculosis.
+His sister donated his books to the Zeemanlaboratorium.

+Pauli commented to Casimir that, "You have some strange owls (merkwürdige Käuze) in the Netherlands.
+There's Tetrode, for example.
+He's done excellent work, but nobody knows him, and he doesn't seem to want to know anyone."